charleenmperrier/bigfoot-wiki-map/planning/SECTIONING.md

 # features missing

-[]  users can see a list of the available maps -> Unable to create maps [x]  users can view a map
+[x]  users can see a list of the available maps
+[x]  users can view a map
 [x]  a map can contain many points
 []  each point can have: a title, description, and image -> MISSING image